Visan1/portfolio/README.md

 ## Data Analytics Projects
 ### Converting Casual Bike-Share Members to Annual Bike-Share Members (R, Tableau)
-#### Question to Answer: What can we learn about how our users utilize our product, and how can we use this data to convince more casual riders into annual members?
+#### Question to Answer: What can we learn about how our users utilize our product, and how can we use this data to convert more casual riders into annual members?

 Analyzed and visualized over 4.5 million points of data from a bike-share company database using R and Tableau, leading to a summer marketing campaign aimed to convert at least 10% of current casual riders into annual members.